Maplestory is one of the oldest MMORPGs that still has an active player base.

 As the focus of the game has been shifted towards end-game content and bossing at level 200+, you can level up much faster in Maplestory now.

 The maximum level is now 275, which takes a long time to get to.
-Usually, it takes an active player months to get from level 200 to 275.
+Usually, it takes an active player a couple of months to get from level 200 to 275.

 Contrary to old times, almost no one does party quests anymore.
 They do still exist and are now all accessed through the same party quest lobby map, but usually, there isn’t really anyone doing them.